-Commonwealth Environmental Water Office via Murray- Darling Freshwater Research Centre
+Commonwealth Environmental Water Office via Murray- Darling Freshwater Research Centre, $206,587.

 Dr Paul Humphries, Dr Stacy Kopf, Luke McPhan and Institute Adjunct Dr Geoff Vietz

-ILWS researchers, in collaboration with researchers from the Centre for Freshwater Ecosystems (formerly Murray-Darling Freshwater Research Centre) are undertaking research activities for the third and final phase of the Murray-Darling Basin Environmental Water Knowledge and Research (EWKR) project’s Fish theme.
-The theme’s main aim is to better understand the important factors affecting the recruitment of riverine fish and how these factors are influenced by water flows.
+From 2017 to 2019 ILWS researchers, in collaboration with researchers from the Centre for Freshwater Ecosystems (formerly Murray-Darling Freshwater Research Centre) undertook research activities for the third and final phase of the Murray-Darling Basin Environmental Water Knowledge and Research (EWKR) project’s Fish theme.
+The theme’s main aim was to better understand the important factors affecting the recruitment of riverine fish and how these factors are influenced by water flows.

 Photo : Dr Amina Price (CFE) and Dr Paul Humphries collecting samples in the Ovens River.
 Pic: Jessica Davison.

-The research is expected to provide a better understanding of the links between key water flow characteristics and potential fish responses which will assist water managers to develop environmental water regimes around the needs of native fish.
-The information will also improve predicting the outcomes of proposed water management regimes.
+The research has provided a better understanding of the links between key water flow characteristics and potential fish responses which will assist water managers to develop environmental water regimes around the needs of native fish.
+The information may be used to improve predicting the outcomes of proposed water management regimes.

 Dr Paul Humphries Email